GadWissberg/personal-site/content/tutorials/libktx/tutorial_3.md

 Gdx.input.inputProcessor = this
 ```

 What we basically do here is pass our main game class as the input processor.
-Of course, you’ll notice the error “Type mismatch: inferred type is LibKtxHelloWorld but InputProcessor! was expected” - this is because our main class does not implement the InputProcessor interface yet.
+Of course, you’ll notice the error “Type mismatch: inferred type is LibKtxHelloWorld but InputProcessor! was expected” - this is because our main class does not implement the *InputProcessor* interface yet.
 So let’s do that!
-We’ll InputProcessor to our main class declaration line:
+We’ll add *InputProcessor* to our main class declaration line:
 ```
 class LibKtxHelloWorld : ApplicationAdapter(), InputProcessor
 ```